-This project aims to target grant aid to priority areas were woodland creation and management can meet government priorities and generate multiple benefits to society
+A national mapping project for England, of priority areas to target the Countryside Stewardship woodland grants to areas were woodland creation and management can meet government priorities and generate multiple benefits to society.

 The Countryside Stewardship (CS) Woodland Creation Grant (WCG) aims to establish new woodland that meet government priorities and generate multiple benefits for society.
 Applications will be assessed competitively using a scoring criteria to evaluation their merit for a set of biodiversity, water and cross-cutting objectives.